Business Associate Agreement

 • Software vendors

-4. Any department/program or business unit that establishes a Business Associate relationship with a business vendor, service provider, or non-workforce member is responsible for obtaining satisfactory assurances in the form of a BAA that the Business Associate will comply with regulatory requirements to appropriately safeguard PHI, including by protecting its confidentiality, integrity, and availability.
+5. Any department/program or business unit that establishes a Business Associate relationship with a business vendor, service provider, or non-workforce member is responsible for obtaining satisfactory assurances in the form of a BAA that the Business Associate will comply with regulatory requirements to appropriately safeguard PHI, including by protecting its confidentiality, integrity, and availability.

-8. All BAAs shall be submitted to the Privacy Office for review and signature.
-The fully executed agreement is provided to the department/program or business unit and a copy will be maintained in the Privacy Office.
+9. All BAAs shall be submitted to the Privacy Office for review and signature.
+The fully executed agreement is maintained by the department/program/business unit.

-9. Each department/program or business unit is responsible for maintaining a list of all its active BAAs.
+10. Each department/program or business unit is responsible for maintaining a list of all its active BAAs.

 Responsibilities